Ninetalesgh/dndcampaign/vault/dm/unfinished_items.md

 Cosmic Cleave.
 As a bonus action while wielding the sword, you can expend one charge to suffuse the blade with moonlight.
 The next target you hit with the sword before the end of your turn takes an extra 2d6 radiant damage.

-### Death Drum
-[TODO] goblin related
-Wondrous item, rare

-This magic instrument is made with the talons, bones, and hide of a nemesis, a creature of ill fortune and demise.
-All who hear this drum are drawn closer to death.

-As an action while holding the drum, you can play a dirge.
-Each creature within a 30-foot radius of you that can hear the drum (including yourself) is cursed until the start of your next turn.
-Whenever a cursed creature takes damage, it takes an extra 1d8 necrotic damage.

 ### Baneblade
 Weapon (any sword), uncommon (requires attunement)